 Now combine all of that with a little bit of chaos and a lot of politics and voila! – Cuba will still amaze you.

-Maybe you will need to prioritize a few specific places when planning your travel itinerary but these are the best places to visit while you travel around Cuba.
+Maybe you will need to prioritize a few specific places when planning your travel itinerary However, this list of cities in Cuba provides the best places to visit while exploring this magical place.

 PIN THIS POST FOR LATER